 The Venezuelan law enforcement officials have arrested three mercenaries and seized three Colombian boats recently.
 The arrests were made following the unearthing of a coup attempt against President Nicolas Maduro.

-The arrest of 3 mercenaries and capture of boats are part of ongoing investigation to overthrow Maduro government.
+and capture of boats are part of ongoing investigation to overthrow Maduro government.

 The coup attempt was reported last week following the arrest of dozens of people, including a former Venezuelan army officer, a Bolivian national, and two ex-US special forces personnel.
 These 34 people arrested were plotting to kidnap the president.